3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

 = 2.58 2014-08-06 =
   * Added anti-spam protection for signups posted via WooCommerce order form.
   * Improved anti-spam protection for Contact Form 7.
   * Improved anti-spam protection for registrations.
-Now the plugin looking for JavaScript antispam test results not only in POST array, but in COOKIES array too.
+Now the plugin looking for JavaScript anti spam test results not only in POST array, but in COOKIES array too.
 This improvement allows protect signup forms for any untested signups plugins and themes.
   * Updated PHP API.
 Now the plugin can resolve sender IP for websites behind proxy servers.
 If the proxy servers uses private IP address.

 = 2.57 2014-07-29 =